God’s Work, God’s Disposition, and God Himself I

 Adam and Eve are mankind’s ancestors.
 If we are to mention characters from the Bible, then we must start with the two of them.
 Next is Noah, mankind’s second ancestor.
 Who is the third character?
 (Abraham.)
 Do you all know Abraham’s story?
 Some of you may know it, but for others it may not be very clear.
 Who is the fourth character?
 Who is mentioned in the story of the destruction of Sodom?
 (Lot.)
 But Lot is not referenced here.
 Who does it refer to?
 (Abraham.)
 The main thing mentioned in the story of Abraham is what Jehovah God had said.
 Do you see it?
 Who is the fifth character?
 (Job.)
 Does God not mention a lot of Job’s story during this current stage of His work?
 Then do you care very much about this story?
 If you do care very much, have you read Job’s story in the Bible carefully?
 Do you know what things Job said, and what things he did?
 To those of you who have read it the most, how many times have you read it?
 Do you read it often?
 Sisters from Hong Kong, please tell us.
 (I read it a couple of times before when we were in the Age of Grace.)
 You have not read it again since?
 That is lamentable.
 Let Me tell you: During this stage of God’s work He mentioned Job many times, which is a reflection of His intentions.
 That He mentioned Job many times but did not arouse your attention is a testament to a fact: You have no interest in being people who are good and people who fear God and shun evil.
 This is because you are satisfied with just having a rough idea about the story of Job cited by God.
 You are content with merely understanding the story itself, but you do not care about and do not try to understand the details of who Job is and the purpose behind why God refers to Job on so many occasions.
 If such a person praised by God does not interest you, then what exactly are you paying attention to?
 If you do not care about or try to understand such an important person God has mentioned, what might that say about your attitude toward God’s word?
 Would that not be deplorable?
 Would it not prove that most of you do not engage in practical things or pursue the truth?
 If you do pursue the truth, you will pay the requisite attention to the people whom God approves of and the characters’ stories God has spoken of.
 Regardless of whether you can live up to them or find their stories palpable, you will quickly go and read about them, try to comprehend them, find ways to follow their example, and do what you can to the best of your ability.
 This is how someone longing for the truth ought to act.
 But the fact is, most of you sitting here have never read the story of Job—and that is quite telling.

 Let us return to the topic I was just discussing.
 In this part of Scripture, which concerns the Old Testament Age of Law, I have opted to focus on certain stories about highly representative characters most people who have read the Bible will be familiar with.
 Anyone who reads the stories about these characters will be able to feel that the work God has done on them and the words God has spoken to them are equally tangible and accessible to people today.
 When you read these stories, the records from the Bible, you will be able to better understand how God went about His work and treated people during those times in history.
 But the reason I have decided to discuss these chapters today is not so you try to focus on the stories themselves or the characters in them.
-Rather, it is so you can—through these characters’ stories—appreciate God’s deeds and His disposition.
+Rather, it is so you can—through these characters’ stories—come to see God’s deeds and His disposition.
 This will enable you to more easily get to know and understand God, see the real side of Him; it will dispel your speculations and notions about Him, and help steer you away from faith beset by vagueness.
 Unless you have a solid foundation, trying to make sense of God’s disposition and getting to know God Himself can often lead to a sense of helplessness, powerlessness, and uncertainty of where to even begin.
 This is what spurred Me to develop a method and approach which could help you better understand God, more authentically appreciate God’s will, get to know God’s disposition and God Himself, and let you genuinely feel God’s existence and appreciate His will toward mankind.
 Will this not be to all of your benefit?
 Now when you revisit these stories and parts of Scripture, what do you feel inside your hearts?
 Do you think the parts of Scripture I picked out are superfluous?
 I must reemphasize what I just told you: The aim of having you read these characters’ stories is to help you see how God does His work on people and better understand His attitude toward mankind.
 What will help you reach this understanding?
-Understanding the work that God has done in the past, and relating it to the work God is doing right now—this will help you appreciate His myriad aspects.
-These myriad aspects are real and must be known and appreciated by all who wish to get to know God.
+Understanding the work that God has done in the past, and relating it to the work God is doing right now—this will help you understand His myriad aspects.
+These myriad aspects are real and must be known and understood by all who wish to get to know God.

 Let us start with the story of Adam and Eve, beginning with a quote from Scripture.